GauravTidke/ShiftByLetters/README.md

 # What is this ?

-This helps user to shift a letter from a word from left to right by number of times user wants
+This helps user to shift a letter from a word from left to right, by any number of times user wants and can be applied to string of any length.

 # Installation